 - Stems and leaves die to the ground in the fall and come up again in mid-spring

-In central North Carolina, seashore mallow comes into flower mid-to-late summer and blooms for around four to six weeks.
+In central North Carolina, seashore mallow comes into flower mid to late summer and blooms for up to six weeks.

 How to grow

-Grow seashore mallow in plenty sun to promote compact growth and lots of flowers.
-Plants thrive in rich, moist soil, but are adaptable and can grow in shallow standing water, seashore mallow is surprisingly drought tolerant in soil that doesn't drain too quickly.
+Grow seashore mallow in plenty of sun to promote compact growth and lots of flowers.
+Plants thrive in rich, moist soil, but are adaptable.
+Despite its preference for growing wild in shallow standing water, seashore mallow is surprisingly drought tolerant in soil that doesn't drain too quickly.

 Care and maintenance

 Old flowering stems can be cut back to the ground level in late winter or before growth emerges in spring.
-Water during extended droughts to keep plants looking good and producing lots of flowers.
+Watering during extended droughts will keep plants producing lots of flowers.

 Where to plant

-Plant seashore mallow at the back of flower beds, edges of ponds and other water features.
+Plant seashore mallow in flower beds, edges of ponds and other water features.

 When to plant

-Anytime through the growing season.
-Keep plants well-watered until they get established.
+Anytime throughout the growing season.
+Keep plants watered until they get established.